rrusk/DancePracticeMusicPlayer/README.md

 ### Configuration

 The application uses a `music.ini` file for persistent configuration (music directory, volume, maximum song playtime, and practice type).
 This file is automatically created on first run and can be modified via the "Music Settings" button.
+In a writable source checkout it is kept beside the application; an installed or read-only copy uses the platform's per-user application-data directory instead.

 ### Practice Dances